binki/anarchyirc-link-block-service/README.md

 To populate this initially, run the client update script on each client.

+`updated` may be touched in the `data` directory to cause the process to exit (in case you cannot run `kill(1)` yourself).
+In the future it may do this in a more graceful way.

 # Apache Configuration

 For the directory where this is deployed, the following configuration